JihyongOh/XVFI/README.md

        ├──── ...
 ```

 After downloading the files from the link, decompress the `encoded_test.tar.gz` and `encoded_train.tar.gz`.
-The resulting .mp4 files can be decoded into .png files via running `mp4_decoding.py`. `FFmpeg` is required to run `mp4_decoding.py`.
+The resulting .mp4 files can be decoded into .png files via running `mp4_decoding.py`.
 Please follow the instruction written in `mp4_decoding.py`.

 ## Coming Soon